This page describes prerequisites and guidelines for deploying Sumo Logic’s AWS Observability Solution.

 When you deploy, you are given the option to create the Sumo Logic sources that the solution applications rely upon.
 If you have already configured those sources, you do not have to create new ones.
 You can just provide the URLs of the relevant Sumo Logic sources as part of the AWS CloudFormation or Terraform configuration.

 The CloudFormation template gives you the option to install the solution apps.
 You should install the apps only during the first execution of the AWS CloudFormation template for a given Sumo Logic account.

-In the sections of the template that relate to creating Sumo Logic sources, you can specify an existing S3 bucket to store the logs or metrics the source collects.
+In the sections of the Terraform scripts or CloudFormation template that relate to creating Sumo Logic sources, you can specify an existing S3 bucket to store the logs that the source collects.
 If you don’t supply a bucket name, the template will create a new one.
 We recommend you use an existing bucket if possible.

 Do you use AWS Control Tower?

 If you use AWS Control Tower to manage your accounts, see the Sumo Logic-AWS Control Tower integration guide that specifically calls out how to use the AWS Observability solution to monitor AWS Control Tower managed accounts.

 Follow the instructions in this section to configure an Sumo Logic Installed Collector and a Host Metrics Source on each of your AWS EC2 hosts.
 You will assign